Film Shooting Policies

 - The project must adhere to all College and residence hall rules and regulations (e.g., guest policy, no use of prohibited items including prop weapons, no hanging any items from sprinkler heads or pipes).

-The students must strictly adhere to these guidelines as well as those established by TRF.
 Students who wish to shoot film or video within the residence halls should contact the Office of Housing and Residence Life to request permission.

 A "small shoot" may be performed in the City of Boston, the Esplanade, Boston parks, and the waterfront without a permit if the following criteria are met: